-Approximately 38,000 students are enrolled in HCPS.
-The school system has the eighth largest student enrollment of the 24 public school systems in Maryland.
-Approximately 5,000 people are employed by the school system to provide the necessary educational programs and supporting services for the students.
+Approximately 38,000 students are enrolled in Harford County Public Schools (HCPS).
+Approximately 5,500 people are employed by the school system to provide the necessary educational programs and supporting services for the students.

 Currently, in the Harford County public school system, there are 33 elementary schools, nine middle schools, ten high schools, Harford Academy School and Swan Creek School (a K-12 virtual school) for a total of 54 schools.